coder3112/Mathematics-IA/matrices.typ

 )
 $
 $M_(i j)$ denotes the element present in row $i$ and column $j$ in matrix $M$.

+== Rectangular Matrix
+This is a matrix where the number of columns and rows are different.

 == Transpose of a matrix
 A tranpose operation on a matrix acts to switch the columns and rows of a matrix.
 It is represented by a superscript $T$: $A^T$ is the transpose matrix of $A$.